leo4stem/leo4stem.github.io/_posts/2022-11-20-Family poverty on High School Graduation.md

 High school graduation rates have been steadily increasing in recent years, not only for economically disadvantaged students (EDS) and non-economically disadvantaged students (non-EDS).
-But we have little knowledge on whether the gap in graduation rates is reducing over time..
+But we have little knowledge on the rates for the two groups in recent years and whether the gap in graduation rates is reducing over time.

 ## Data and Report